ngoinhaoto/SummariseResearchPaperUsingLLM/README.md

+# Summarise Research Using LLM Chatbot Project for the Final Project of VNUK's Artificial Intelligence Course

 To use this.
-Clone this project into Visual Studio Code or your IDE.
+Clone this project into Visual Studio Code or your IDE then unzip the file and cd to the directory
 ```
 cd SummariseResearchPaperUsingLLM
 ```